Integrate your dedicated server to AMS using the AGS SDK

 API.
 This is because the dedicated server sometimes requires loading its own assets (such as meshes for a game level) in order to serve a game session.
 The time required to load such assets vary significantly from game to game.
 The SendReadyMessage()

-API is used so that the dedicated server has time to do this, and can then notify the watchdog, and in turn the fleet command that it is ready to serve a game session.
+API is used so that the dedicated server has time to do this, and can then notify the watchdog that it is ready to serve a game session.
 The watchdog will then change the dedicated server state from Creating to Ready.

-We took extra care to ensure that the SDK you integrate will not block your dedicated server from running on its own, even if it fails to connect to a local watchdog or an AMS simulator.
-This is to ensure that you can continue working on your dedicated server locally without having to worry about the AMS requirements.
+The SDK APIs will not block your dedicated server from running on its own, even if it fails to connect to a local watchdog or an AMS simulator.
+This ensures that you can continue working on your dedicated server locally, independent of AMS requirements.

 When you are ready to start testing your integration with AMS, you can do so locally by using the AMS Simulator.
-This will be a much faster way to test your AMS integration code than uploading your dedicated server to AMS.
+This is a much faster way to test your AMS integration code than uploading your dedicated server to AMS.
 Learn more in the Run the AMS Simulator section.

 Listening to the correct ports